deephaven/examples/gsod/README.md

 The samples come from the NOAA Global Surface Summary of the Day (GSOD) collection.

-The `station_data.csv` file describes each observation station; there are data files name after each city where the observations were made.
+The `station_data.csv` file describes each observation station; there are data files named after each city where the observations were made.
 Because stations began recording data at different times, the files have unequal starting points.

 ## Fields in the `station_data.csv` file